 This will consume many mobile data when you upload it to YouTube, for instance.
 If your mobile data rate is high, then you would want to consider shooting a lower-resolution video.

 How to Change Video Resolution

-What if you’ve shot video at the highest quality resolution and now find that you need to change the resolution.
+What if you shot the video at the highest quality resolution and then realize you need to change it?

 The good news is you can change the resolution.
 You can always change a high-resolution video to a lower resolution.
 However, you can’t change a low-resolution video to a high-resolution one.

 Use a Video Editor to Change Video Resolution